UDC-GAC/SeQual/README.md

 #### SeQual-GUI

-SeQual-GUI allows using a graphical user interface rather than the console, thus greatly simplifying its use to non-computer science experts.
-To execute SeQual-GUI, it is possible to use the java command with the -jar option, although it is highly recommended to also rely on the spark-submit command.
+SeQual-GUI allows using a graphical user interface rather than the console, thus greatly simplifying its usage to non-computer science experts.
+To execute SeQual-GUI, it is possible to use directly the java command with the -jar option to launch the SeQual-GUI's jar file, although it is highly recommended to also rely on the spark-submit command to do so.

 Unlike SeQual-CMD, no additional arguments are needed to run SeQual-GUI, just launch the appropriate jar file (sequal-gui.jar) which is also located at the *bin* directory: